qq431169079/vazaget/README.md

 			with BW TX limit to 500 Bps, and BW RX limit to 400 Bps

 ### Installation :
-vazaGet is written in C, and compiled using GCC.
+vazaGet is written in C, developed on Linux - Mint / Ubuntu (mainly 64bit), and compiled using gcc.
-Download the sources, and run "make".
+Compile :
+	make
+Clean :
+	make clean

+### Environment :
+vazaGet developed using eclipse CDT, as IDE (and compiler gcc). so the project already contain the relevant files for the eclipse (.project + .cproject) If you want to develop vazaGet with eclipse,
+1. open the eclipse
+2. select workbench
+3. File --> New --> Project --> C\C++ --> Makefile project with existing code
+4. give a name to your workspace + point to the downloaded sources + select compiler GCC
+5. at this point you should be able to compile and clean via the eclipse.

 ### Contact :
 All rights reserved to Shay Vaza - vazaget@gmail.com